Wishmitha/Wishmitha/readme.md

-# Hi there, I'm Wishmitha Mendis 👋
+# Hi there, I'm Wishmitha 👋

 Welcome to my GitHub profile!
 I'm an experienced AI engineer, developer, and researcher with a passion for building AI-driven applications and solving complex problems.
 With a strong academic background and hands-on experience in cutting-edge projects, I thrive on creating innovative solutions that bridge research and real-world applications.